My My My! (Troye Sivan song): Music video

 The music video was directed by Grant Singer, with a warning in the beginning: "This video may potentially contain seizure triggers for those with photosensitive epilepsy.
 Viewer discretion is advised."
 In the visual, Sivan dances in the middle of an empty warehouse and empty city streets.
 Around the middle of the music video, Sivan is joined by a number of shirtless men in interior settings, which includes porn star and model Brody Blomqvist.
 The visuals were inspired by scenes from Christina Aguilera's "Dirrty" video, and Sivan said: "In that video, she looks greasy and, like, dirty.
 I wanted the video to feel really greasy and grimy, like some weird warehouse party."
 Katie Anastas of WUWM opined that this song's music video "leaves behind the soft colors and innocent images of his 2015 videos and depicts a confident, unapologetically queer icon".

 Live performances

 On 20 January 2018, Sivan made his debut as a musical guest on Saturday Night Live, as he performed the song live for the first time.
+The performance was heavily panned.
 On 31 January 2018, Sivan performed the song on The Ellen DeGeneres Show.
-Sivan performed the song at the Rose Bowl on May 19, 2018, as the special guest on Taylor Swift's Reputation Stadium Tour.
+Sivan performed the song at the Rose Bowl on 19 May 2018, as the special guest on Taylor Swift's Reputation Stadium Tour.